seperman/deepdiff/docs/delta.rst

 >>> delta
 <Delta: {'values_changed': {'root[0]': {'new_value': 3}, 'root[2][1]': {'new_value': 8}}}>

-Note that we can apply delta to objects different than the original objects there were made from:
+Note that we can apply delta to objects different than the original objects they were made from:

 >>> t3 = ["a", 2, [3, "b", "c"]]
 >>> t3 + delta